 8When David heard of it, he sent Joab and all the army of the mighty men.

-9The children of Ammon came out and set up their battle formations at the gate of the city, and the kings who had come were by themselves in the field.
+9The children of Ammon came out and set up in battle formation at the gate of the city, and the kings who had come were by themselves in the open country.

-10Now when Joab saw that the battle was set against him before and behind, he chose of all the choice men of Israel and put them in formation against the Syrians.
+10Now when Joab saw that the battle was set against him in front and in the rear, he chose some of all the best men of Israel and set them in battle formation against the Syrians.

-11The rest of the people he committed into the hand of Abishai his brother; and they set themselves in battle formation against the children of Ammon.
+11The rest of the people he put into the hand of Abishai his brother, and they set up in battle formation against the children of Ammon.

-12He said, “If the Syrians are too strong for me, then you are to help me; but if the children of Ammon are too strong for you, then I will help you.
+12And he said, “If the Syrians are too strong for me, then you will save me; but if the children of Ammon are too strong for you, then I will save you.

-13Be courageous, and let us be strong for our people and for the cities of our God.
-May Yahweh do what seems good to him.”
+13Be strong, and let us be strong for our people and for the cities of our God, and Yahweh will do what is good in his eyes.”

-14So Joab and the people who were with him drew near before the Syrians to the battle, and they fled before him.
+14So Joab and the people who were with him drew near to the battle against the Syrians, and they fled before him.

 15When the children of Ammon saw that the Syrians had fled, they likewise fled before Abishai his brother and entered into the city.
 Then Joab came to Jerusalem.